Vialor/swe1-app/README.md

 site: http://mysite-env.us-east-1.elasticbeanstalk.com/polls/

-Note: Only main branch is protected, develop branch is not just for convenience.
+Note: For convenience, only main branch is protected, develop branch is not.
 Please test the protection on main.